BYLAWS OF THE SENATE OF SYRACUSE UNIVERSITY

 An original main motion (i.e., a motion that introduces a substantive question as a new subject) may be placed on the agenda in the following ways:

 - The Agenda Committee may place a motion on the agenda through its own initiative.

-- The Agenda Committee may place a motion on the agenda submitted to it by an individual member.
-Individual members who wish a motion placed on the agenda, he/she will normally submit it first to the Agenda Committee; such submissions should allow enough time for the Agenda Committee to make copies of the motion for distribution to senators before the start of the next regular or special meeting.
+- The Agenda Committee may place a motion on the agenda submitted to it by an individual senator.
+Individual members who wish a motion placed on the agenda normally will submit it first to the Agenda Committee.
+Such submissions should allow enough time for the Agenda Committee to make copies of the motion for distribution to senators before the start of the next regular or special meeting.
 The Agenda Committee will then either place the motion on the agenda for the next Senate meeting or refer it to an appropriate Senate Committee for further consideration.
 The sole function of the Agenda Committee will be to expedite the business of the Senate by preparing the body for debate and action.
-To that end it may ask the mover(s) to furnish testimony in session of the Agenda Committee, will print motions in advance of the Senate session along with other relevant information; and will ensure requisite time on the agenda for appropriate debate.
+To that end it may ask the mover(s) to furnish testimony in session of the Agenda Committee, will print motions in advance of the Senate session along with other relevant information, and will ensure requisite time on the agenda for appropriate debate.
 The mover(s) may insist on a hearing before the Agenda Committee.

 - A majority report and subsequent motion(s) of a committee will automatically be placed on the agenda.

 - A minority of 1/5 of a committee may, if it wishes, have its report and subsequent motions placed on the agenda.

 - A motion to place an item on the Agenda may be made by any Senate member and will pass if 2/3 of the members present vote in favor of hearing it.